-MSSE 570 (B, D, H, I, or K) Teaching Methods, Grades 6-12 (content specific).
+MSSE 570 (E, H, M, or S) Content Methods Course for High School.
 3 credits.

-Research findings about teaching in the content area will be used to identify the most effective instructional strategies for teaching that content to students in grades 6-12.
+Research findings about teaching in the content area will be used to identify the most effective instructional strategies for teaching that content to students in grades 9-12.
 Emphasis will be on developing plans for employing the strategies and making appropriate instructional decisions based on instructional goals, the learner and available resources.
-Prerequisites: MSSE 370, admission to teacher education, and admission to the M.A.T. program.
+Prerequisites: MSSE 470, MSSE 471, READ 440, admission to teacher education, and admission to the M.A.T. program.
 Corequisite: MSSE 571.

-B. English Teaching Methods, Grades 6-12.
-3 credits.

-- D. Business and Marketing Teaching Methods, Grades 6-12.
-3 credits. - H. Social Studies Teaching Methods, Grades 6-12.
-3 credits.

-I. Natural Sciences Teaching Methods, Grades 6-12.
+- E. English Teaching Methods, Grades 9-12.
+3 credits. - H. Social Studies Teaching Methods, Grades 9-12.
+3 credits. - M. Mathematics Teaching Methods, Grades 9-12.
+3 credits. - S. Natural Sciences Teaching Methods, Grades 9-12.
 3 credits.